 Prepare assessment reports and maintain regular plans of care.

-Provide coaching, consultation, training and outreach to community members, childcare settings and other service agency personnel in child development and speech therapy.
+Provide coaching, consultation, training and outreach to community members, childcare settings and other service agency personnel in child development and occupational therapy.

 Support families through the transition process before their child ages out of the Sprout services.

 Participate as an advocate for families and as a representative of Sprout at meetings and events throughout the community, state and beyond as requested.